 Hildegard used the metaphors of the human body and of motherhood to describe how she understood God’s relationship to the universe.
 In a vision, illustrated in Scivias, Hildegard imaged the universe as a cosmic egg where God, humanity and the physical environment exist in an interrelated, interdependent life.
 Hildegard also spoke of the human body as a microcosm of the universe.
 Both express great beauty and are finely balanced.
 When either falls into a state of imbalance, they are besieged by illness and destruction.
 Expanding these metaphors, Hildegard developed the concept of viriditas or fecundity which describes the creative, life-giving, loving power of God that emanates from the womb of God.

 Longer written quotes can also be found on the Friends of Silence website.
 Hildegard’s image of the earth as a mother, matching Francis’ perception of ‘dear Mother Earth’ may be worth learners contemplating.
-Similarly, students can listen to a chant that Hildegard composed in Latin which invites listeners to contemplate the notion of viriditas, the fecundity of God in the Virgin Mary and in all creation.

 - To stimulate some critical reflection about Hildegard’s ideas, ask learners to consider what it might mean to say ….
 “All living creatures are sparks from the radiation of God’s brilliance” ….
 Or, “God cannot be seen, but is known through creation.”